 - Mark Smalley, The IT Paradigmologist (blog)

-Many of these people also wrote a pre-event blog about their itSMF sessions which are linked to above.
+Many of these people also wrote a pre-event blog about their itSMF sessions, which are linked to above (not all relate to CIO advice, though).

 What would be your number one piece of advice for a CIO?

-Interestingly, the responses were varied, probably more varied than you would expect.
+Interestingly, the CIO advice responses were varied, probably more varied than you would expect.

 James: With the combination of digital transformation and the increasing cadence of change, the onus is on the CIO to radically change the structure of the IT department to eliminate the silos and focus on customer engagement.